DISCLOSURE WORKING GROUP (“DWG”)

 Professor Rachael Mulheron was kind enough to take on the task of reviewing the Disclosure Pilot in PD51U which took effect on 1 January 2019.
 This has involved a huge amount of time and effort by her for which the DWG is very grateful.

-Professor Mulheron’s Third Interim report dated 25 February 2020 (“Third Report”) analysed responses to a questionnaire that practitioners were asked to complete.
+Professor Mulheron’s Third Interim report dated 25 February 2020 (external link, opens in a new tab) (“Third Report”) analysed responses to a questionnaire that practitioners were asked to complete.
 71 responses were received.
 Due in part to Covid-19, it has taken some time to bring the report forward for consideration by the full DWG.
 A meeting ultimately took place in June 2020.
 The Third Report accompanies this note.

 A sub-group of the DWG has carefully considered the drafting points that arise from feedback in the Third Report and elsewhere and has prepared revised versions of PD51U (“the PD”) and the Disclosure Review Document (“the DRD”) for consideration by the Civil Procedure Rules Committee (“CPRC”).